January 21 - May 6, 2025

 Ideokinesis is a strategy for enhancing our ability to move.
 It involves a process of visualizing a pathway or vector of motion through one’s body, with the purpose of fine-tuning movement performance.
 The practice of Ideokinesis can be utilized to refining and heightening coordination, equilibrium, motor skill, efficiency and ease during performance of everyday activities such as being on Zoom or other on-line interfaces, reading, talking, lifting and carrying a heavy bag; or more specialized activities such as engaging in intense physical exercise, performing as a musician, dancer, actor, etc.

+In this workshop, I will provide a very brief introduction to the teachings of Lulu Sweigard as I received them at the Juilliard School in the time between 1968 and 1974.
 I will present some of the applications I have made of the practice of Ideokinesis to optimizing such activities as walking, sitting down and standing up, picking up and carrying a heavy weight, using a computer or other electronic devise without getting a sore/tired neck, upper back, lower back.

 Date: Novemebr 2, 2024